microsoft/coe-starter-kit/coe-cli/docs/help/aa4am/user/add.md

 1. Organization name e.g. contoso-alans-dev.
 The **region** parameter will be used to create the full qualified domain name
 2. The fully qualified domain name with regional deployment e.g. http://contoso-alans-dev.crm.dynamics.com

-You can visit https://aka.ms/ppac to view environments that you have access to get environments that you have access to.
+You can visit https://aka.ms/ppac to list environments that you have access to.

 #### --aad <name>